 Step 1: The student must submit the following to a foreign student advisor at IESC:

 - Student letter explaining the circumstances that caused the economic need.

 - Letter from financial sponsor explaining circumstances that caused the economic hardship

 - Documents proving the circumstances that caused the economic need.

 - Copy of any previously issued Employment Authorization Documents (EAD) (for student file/record)

 - Completed form I-765 (available at www.uscis.gov).
 When completing the I-765, the student must follow the instructions as listed for foreign students under category C. Use code (c) (3) (iii).

-IESC will take three to five business days to review and process the request.
+IESC will take three weeks to review and process the request.
 Please call (818) 677-3053 to ask if the I-20 is ready for step 2.

 Step 2: The student must return to IESC to pick up the documents and bring the following: